The WhoCo guide to optimizing your interview process and putting your company's best foot forward.

 Before the Interview

 - Decide how you’ll score candidates’ responses.
-Start with at least three scoring categories for each skill you interview for and define what each mean: Below Requirements, Meets Requirements, and Exceeds Requirements.
+Start with at least three scoring categories for each skill you interview for and define what each means: Below Requirements, Meets Requirements, and Exceeds Requirements.
 Expand these three categories to five if you like.
-We’ve developed a handy template for you to work from here.
+We’ve developed a template for you to work from here.

 During the Interview

 - Ensure interview time is uninterrupted.
 Employment decisions are life-changing and worthy of your undivided attention.
 Remember, applicants are interviewing you, too.

 - Begin with introductions and what to expect.
 Say who is in the room and how it will all go down.
 Like, “We’ll be taking notes on our conversation.
 We’ll spend around 20 minutes on our questions and then take 10 minutes for questions you might have for us.”.

 - Gather information.
 Have interviewers take notes on each question and rate responses using your pre-determined categories (see above).